 Because your immune system will be suppressed by medications, you should have as few visitors as possible.
 To further prevent infection, flowers are not allowed.
 You will remain in the hospital until discharged by your physician (the average length of hospital stay is 3 to 5 days).
-Several members of the transplant team will teach you how to care for yourself following transplantation including how to organize and take your medications.
-You will receive an educational manual named Planning for Home that has been prepared especially for you and your family.
+The Inpatient Transplant Coordinator will teach you how to care for yourself following transplantation including how to organize and take your medications.
+You will receive an educational manual titled Planning for Home that has been prepared especially for you and your family.
 It will help you understand the best way to take care of yourself and your new transplant.